alibabacloud-howto/microservices-with-kubernetes/README.md

 kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=grafana -o jsonpath='{.items[0].metadata.name}') 3000:3000
 ```

 Finally, access to the Grafana web console http://localhost:3000/ on your browser, and select some dashboard such as *Istio Service Dashboard*.
 As you can see, Grafana visualizes the metrics.
+If you cannot see any graph, try to send requests to the website again.

 ![images/grafana_console.png](images/grafana_console.png)